 Also:

-On this subject, please, don’t forget to hold hands together.
-It’s something that has brought so many good feelings with my husband Steve and me (we’ve been married over 40 years).
+Here’s another suggestion on this subject; please, don’t forget to hold hands together.
+It’s something that has brought so many good feelings with my husband Steve and me (we’ve been married over 50 years).
 I’m reminded of something Donna Frisinger wrote.

 She Shares: